BurntSushi/xsv/README.md

 * **join** - Inner, outer and cross joins.
 Uses a simple hash index to make it fast.
 * **partition** - Partition CSV data based on a column value.
+* **pseudo** - Pseudonymise the value of the given column by replacing them by an incremental identifier.
 * **sample** - Randomly draw rows from CSV data using reservoir sampling (i.e., use memory proportional to the size of the sample).
 * **reverse** - Reverse order of rows in CSV data.